-- i.
-If it is determined that the dedication of park and recreation land is unsuitable or impractical due to size, topography, drainage, physical characteristics, or similar circumstances, the subdivider shall provide a fee in-lieu of dedication in the amount of five percent of the total new market value of the subject property as stated on the final assessment notice issued by the State Department of Assessments and Taxation. - ii.
-The in-lieu fee shall be paid prior to accepting the subdivision.
-It shall be used for the sole purpose of purchasing or improving land to meet the park and recreation needs of, and benefit the residents of the subdivision. - iii.
-The in-lieu fees shall be placed in a park and recreation lands and facilities trust fund.
-The inlieu fees in the fund shall be spent for the sole purpose of providing land, improvements, or facilities for the purpose of meeting the park and recreation needs of the residents of the subdivision.
-They shall be spent within a reasonable period of time for that sole purpose. - iv.
-In-lieu fees shall not be spent on operation and maintenance for park and recreation lands, improvements, or facilities.
+i.
+If it is determined that the dedication of park and recreation land is unsuitable or impractical due to size, topography, drainage, physical characteristics, or similar circumstances, the subdivider shall provide a fee in-lieu of dedication in the amount of five percent of the total new market value of the subject property as stated on the final assessment notice issued by the State Department of Assessments and Taxation.

+ii.
+The in-lieu fee shall be used for the sole purpose of purchasing or improving land to meet the park and recreation needs of, and benefit the residents of the subdivision.